 I'm going to use the Approve event to move the requirement.

 To implement this change, log in to Helix ALM.

 Choose Tools > Administration > Workflow.
 Select "Requirements" from the Type drop-down list.

-Select the "Awaiting Review" check box for the "Approve" event, as highlighted in the following screenshot.
+Select the "Awaiting Review" check box for the "Approve" event.

 Improve Your Requirement Workflows Today

 Try Helix ALM for requirements management free for 30 days.
 You'll see for yourself how easy it can be to manage, review, and approve requirements.

 Looking for more requirements tips?
 Get tips for writing requirements >